michal-kozlik/10x-project/README.md

-# 10x-project
+# SudokuSolver

-Welcome to **10x-project**, a full-stack web application that combines a powerful .NET-based Sudoku API with a sleek, modern frontend built using Astro, React, and Tailwind CSS.
+Welcome to **SudokuSolver**, a full-stack web application that combines a powerful .NET-based Sudoku API with a sleek, modern frontend built using Astro, React, and Tailwind CSS.

 ## Table of Contents